cunnellp5/nodejs-practice/04-auth-from-scratch/README.md

 * [ ] Forgot password
  * [ ] Reset with email
  * [ ] Reset by answering security questions
-* [ ] Testing...
+* [X] Testing...

 ## To deploy everything to the same heroku instance
----

-* [ ] Move the server package.json to the root of the folder
+* [x] Move the server package.json to the root of the folder
-* [ ] Update start script for server to be a relative path
+* [x] Update start script for server to be a relative path
 * [ ] post-deploy script to server that will build Vue.js
-* [ ] Add a static serve to the server that serves '../client/dist'
+* [x] Add a static serve to the server that serves '../client/dist'
-* [ ] Environment variable for DB connection and token secret
+* [x] Environment variable for DB connection and token secret
 * [ ] Update calls in client from localhost:5000 to be your-app.herokuapp.com